129th Boston Marathon, Bank of America logo

 Thousands of runners.
 Thousands of reasons to run.

-As the presenting partner of the Boston Marathon®, Bank of America is proud to partner with the Boston Athletic Association to deliver impact for organizations and communities through the Bank of America Boston Marathon Official Charity Program.
+There’s still time to help make an impact, donate now through May 15th.
+As the presenting partner of the Boston Marathon®, Bank of America is proud to have partnered with the Boston Athletic Association to deliver impact for organizations and communities through the Bank of America Boston Marathon Official Charity Program.

 What would you like the power to do?®